Shake Shack: Menu

 Shake Shack's shakes have been reviewed as "some of the best in the industry".
 It also sells chicken burgers, fries, hot dogs, frozen custards, and beer and wine.
 In each new location, the beverage menu is customized to the local flavors of the city in which it operates.
 Their most famous product is the ShackBurger.
 Available in single or double, it contains a beef patty, American cheese, lettuce, tomato and a proprietary sauce known as Shack Sauce.

+Criticism and controversy

+Animal welfare

+In 2015, Shake Shack pledged to end the use of battery cage eggs in its U.S. supply chain by the end of 2016.
+In 2020, it expanded this commitment to include all Shake Shack franchise locations worldwide.
+In 2023, Shake Shack was identified by The Humane League and the Open Wing Alliance for failing to report progress on its cage-free transition.

+In 2016, Shake Shack adopted the Better Chicken Commitment, pledging to improve the living conditions and slaughter practices for broiler chickens in its supply chain, as well as stop sourcing chickens selectively bred to grow at rapid rates by 2024.
+In 2021, it co-founded a working group alongside six other brands and the animal welfare organization Compassion in World Farming to promote the Better Chicken Commitment across the food industry.
+In 2025, Shake Shack reported compliance with some aspects of the Better Chicken Commitment but stated that 0% of its chicken supply complied with the genetic or slaughter aspects.

+In 2024, Shake Shack was identified by the animal welfare organization Animal Equality as having made progress toward eliminating gestation crates in its pork supply chain, but not having eliminated them entirely.

 NYPD controversy

-In June 2020, employees of a Shake Shack restaurant in Lower Manhattan were falsely accused of poisoning two police officers with bleach after they reported that their shakes had a strange taste.
-The accusations originated online from the Detectives' Endowment Association and the Police Benevolent Association of the City of New York and were widely shared on social media before being reported by numerous media outlets.
+In June 2020, police organizations falsely accused employees of a Shake Shack restaurant in Lower Manhattan of poisoning two police officers with bleach after they reported that their shakes had a strange taste.
+The accusations originated online from the Detectives' Endowment Association and the Police Benevolent Association of the City of New York, and were widely shared on social media before being reported by numerous media outlets.
 A police investigation found no criminality on the part of the Shake Shack workers and the restaurant was cleared of wrongdoing.
 Shake Shack later stated that the strange taste of the drinks may have been caused by faulty cleaning of a milkshake machine.